applied-systems-biology/J2O/README.md

 Currently, JIPipeRunner only supports exporting images to OMERO.
 Exporting other files requires a different OMERO API call.
 The implementation for that will be a feature for a future version.

 >⚠️ **Please note: JIPipeRunner will name the output files using the auto_file_name expression.
-Currently this requires the output to have atleast one annotation.** ⚠️
+Currently this requires the output to have at least one annotation.** ⚠️

 ## License & Attribution